 So why are you bringing Eldrad in the first place?
 What’s he good for?
 Well, in case it wasn’t obvious from the above, Eldrad is basically a Farseer++.
 Everything a basic Farseer does, Eldrad does a little bit better- he’s got a stronger melee attack, more spells, more casts, more bonuses, an extra wound, and a better invulnerable save.
 He’s just better than the standard guy, no real arguments.

 However, none of that is really the biggest strike against him.
 No, that honor goes to a much simpler factor on his datasheet, namely the Ulthwe keyword.
 If you’re bringing Uldrad to the party, he can only be part of an Ulthwe detachment (or a Ynnari one, but that is a digression that I won’t go into here, because it entails a totally different set of considerations.)
 As Alaitoc is vastly more powerful and more powerful, this will generally be a major limiter on how you can include him in an army.
-It doesn’t completely prevent you, of course- including a Supreme Command or similar detachment to bring Eldrad is certainly within the realm of possibility, and since characters can’t generally be targeted the fact that they can’t embark on the Alaitoc transports or such.
+It doesn’t completely prevent you, of course- including a Supreme Command or similar detachment to bring Eldrad is certainly within the realm of possibility, and since characters don’t benefit as much from the Craftworld traits, but it does limit your ability to embark him on transports in many cases.

 The main reason you will (or won’t) want Eldrad in an army is if you really need one of your spells to go off each turn.
 The Runes of Fate table has some extremely powerful spells on it and sometimes having or not having one of them can be gamebreaking; by the same token, sometimes your list is centered around a particular strategy that relies on one or more of the spells from the Eldar tables, and if that’s the case then the man of Ulthwe is your best bet for insuring that they go off each turn.
 But building a list around an unreliable element like that can be dangerous, and if you aren’t so heavily focused on getting those powers off (more regarding them as an additional bonus than a necessity), you may be better served by a standard Farseer that comes at a cheaper price and with more flexibility of options.